 There may be other detrimental effects on custody, child support, spousal support and kick-out orders from the residence.
 Examples include:

 - A perpetrator of domestic violence may be prevented from receiving spousal support;

 - A perpetrator parent must overcome the presumption that it is not in a child's best interests for the perpetrator parent to have joint custody with the other parent;

 - A perpetrator may be required to attend a 52-week batter's program;

 - Restrictions on ownership and possession of firearms;

 - Payment of restitution; and/or

 A protective order may cover family or members of the protected party’s household.
 The protective order will require that the restrained party stay a prescribed distance away from the protected party’s residence, work or school.
 Additionally, the restrained party may not have any personal, electronic or third-party contact with the protected party or parties.

 A permanent restraining order may be initially granted for up to five (5) years.
 An extension can subsequently be granted extending the restraining order for another five (5) years or a lifetime.

-The definition of domestic violence or abuse is expansive in family law compared to that in criminal law.
+The definition of domestic violence or abuse is more expansive in family law than it is in criminal law.
 Grounds for a protective order include physical acts, destruction of property, harassing statements, annoying phone calls, disturbing the peace and credibly impersonating or falsely impersonating another person.
 There is no requirement of physical injury or assault.